cosmos/ibc-go/docs/middleware/ics29-fee/integration.md

 ### Transfer

 See below for an example of how to create an application stack using `transfer` and `29-fee`.
-The in-line comments describe the execution flow of packets from the application stack through core IBC.
+The in-line comments describe the execution flow of packets between the application stack through core IBC.

 ```go
 // Create Transfer Stack